 Degree Ceremony Frequently Asked Questions

-Q: How many guest tickets to the degree ceremony can I have and is there a dress code for guests?
+Q: How many guest tickets to the degree ceremony can I have?

-A: Each graduand is automatically allocated two guest tickets to the degree ceremony.
-Unfortunately, due to the restrictions of the venue, the University cannot offer more than two guest tickets per graduand for the Sheldonian Theatre.
-Guests who are unable to attend in person will be able to watch the ceremony live via the University's streaming service; a DVD of the ceremony will also be available to purchase from the University's online gift shop after the ceremony.
-There is no formal dress code.
-However, most guests dress for a formal occasion.
+A: Each Graduand is automatically allocated two guest tickets to the degree ceremony.
+Unfortunately, due to the restrictions of the venue, the University cannot offer more than two guest tickets per Graduand for the Sheldonian Theatre.
+Guests who are unable to attend in person will be able to watch the ceremony live via the University's streaming service; a DVD of the ceremony will also be available to purchase from the University's Media Production Unit after the ceremony.

 Q: Do I pay for guest tickets to the degree ceremony?